 The mechanism responsible for the efficacy of gamma-globulin therapy may be neutralization of the circulating toxins, inhabitation of TNF-alpha production via nonspecific inhabitation of monocyte or T-cell activation, or inhibition of other streptococcal virulence factors.
 The contraindications include a history of anaphylaxis from immune globulin in past, immunoglobulin A (IgA) deficiency, and circulating anti-IgA antibodies.

-A recent case series described 7 patients with severe soft tissue infection caused by GAS and toxic shock syndrome.
+One case series described seven patients with severe soft tissue infection caused by GAS and TSS.
 All were treated with effective antimicrobials and high-dose intravenous immune serum globulin (IVIG).
 Surgery was either not performed or only limited exploration was carried out.
 Six of the patients had toxic shock syndrome.
 The study suggests that the use of a medical regimen including IVIG in patients with severe GAS soft tissue infections may allow a minimally invasive approach.
 This can limit the need to perform immediate wide debridements and amputations in unstable patients.

 Another prospective, randomized, controlled study included patients with severe sepsis and septic shock of intra-abdominal origin admitted to the ICU.
 Polyvalent IgM-enriched immunoglobulin (Ig) (Pentaglobin; IVIG group) at a dosage of 7 mL/kg/day for 5 days or an equal amount of 5% human albumin (control group) was randomized.
 Fifty-six patients were enrolled.
 The overall mortality rate was 37.5%.
 In the intent-to-treat analysis, the mortality rate was reduced from 48.1% in patients treated with antibiotic plus albumin to 27.5% for patients with antibiotic plus IVIG.
 IVIG administration in combination with adequate antibiotics improved the survival of surgical ICU patients with intra-abdominal sepsis.